luozijing/CompletableFutureTask/README.md

 # CompletableFutureTask
-java  CompletableFuture api for async task
+use java CompletableFuture api for async tasks